isomerpages/isomerpages-govtech/media/technews/_posts/2017-11-23-with-data-and-cellphones-the-next-tech-disruptor-is-the-man-on-the-street.md

 - Today, digital technology is disrupting the world by enabling millions of people to collectively contribute data to solve problems
 - Technology is also set to transform individual lives by becoming affordable to anyone who needs it

-On a sunny day in 2016, Dr Albert Lin was out enjoying a round of fishing and a barbecue with his kids.
+On a sunny day in 2016, [Dr Albert Lin](http://www.albertyuminlin.com/){:target="_blank"} was out enjoying a round of fishing and a barbecue with his kids.
 But before the day was out, disaster struck.
 He lost his right leg in a car accident.

 “That evening I sat in my hospital bed wondering if my life as I knew it was over.
 I was an explorer, I was a surfer, I was a climber, and all of a sudden I'd lost my mobility,” said Dr Lin, who is a National Geographic Explorer and a research scientist at the University of California San Diego.